marcelomathias/lite-vanillajs-upload/README.md

 Things what I wanna accomplish very soon:

-* post and example of uploading to an REST service
+* Create an example of uploading to an REST service
-* post and example of uploading to google cloud storage
+* Create andexample of uploading to google cloud storage
 * equalize language in names of functions and variables
-* make it really work on the showcase
-* Show server-side uploaded images (that will be fun!)
 * Friendly show thumbnails of other kinds of media/extensions
+* Upload status in the thumbails

-## Well... it is already useful
+## But, well... it is already useful

 If you need some solution like this, go ahead, you can already use it!